castroom/castroom/README.md

 # Overview
 Castroom is a podcast search engine.
 It was primarily made to learn how to make a distributed web crawler using Kubernetes.
 It is capable of gathering hundreds of thousands of podcasts within a few hours, and can easily be scaled up even more with one simple command.

-### Notes
-- Since this is an educational project, it is no longer crawling to prevent high costs but the search engine is still up with data gathered from January 2020.
-- This is using the default Elasticsearch index since learning indexing was not the goal of this project - as a result, it has issues like not being able to search special characters :)
-- Sometimes the first search takes some time to respond but after that it should respond fairly quickly

 # Project Structure
 ### Discovery
 #### Master